Admin-7/Mr-Robot-techniques/CTF-team.md

 # How to join

-To join the team, you must request an invitation from an organizer, preferably [[on our main Signal thread|New member orientation guide#signal]].
-If you are not already chatting with us on our main Signal thread, you can contact an organizer privately.
-Current CTF team organizers are:
+To join the team, you must request an invitation from [an existing @AnarchoTechNYC/ctf team member or organizer](https://github.com/orgs/AnarchoTechNYC/teams/ctf), preferably via [[our main Signal thread|New member orientation guide#signal]].
+If you are not already chatting with us on our main Signal thread, you can contact team members privately.
+Current CTF team members who are organizing games include:

 * [meitar](https://github.com/meitar)

+> 📝 Please add your name to this list if you are already a CTF team member and you want to help shepherd new members or take point on representing our team during events.

 You are also encouraged to register a free account on [CTFTime.org](https://ctftime.org/).
 Once registered, visit [our team's profile page](https://ctftime.org/team/34635) and click the "I'm in the team" button.